Vecchietta: Other works in Siena

 An enormous bronze ciborium, created by Vecchietta for the Hospital of Santa Maria della Scala (c.
 1467-72), was moved to the Cathedral of Siena in 1506.
 According to Vasari, "This casting, which is admirable, acquired very great fame and repute for him by reason of the proportion and grace that it shows in all its parts; and whosoever observes this work well can see that the design is good, and that the craftsman was a man of judgment and of practised ability."
 Between 1447 and 1450, a series of frescoes were completed for the Baptistry of San Giovanni at Siena Cathedral, executed by Vecchietta and his pupils.
 They include depictions of the Evangelists, Prophets and Sibyls, the Four Articles of the Creed, and the Assumption.
 The frescoes were substantially repainted at the end of the 19th century.
 Vecchietta also painted two scenes on the wall of the apse: Flagellation and Road to Calvary.

 At the Palazzo Saracini, he created a sculpture of St. Martin.
 A bronze tomb statue of Marianus Soccinus the Elder (a noted Sienese jurist) for the church of San Domenico is housed at the Uffizi in Florence.
 For the Loggia della Mercanzia, Vecchietta sculpted life-size figures of St. Peter and St. Paul (c.1458-1460), which Vasari praised as "wrought with consummate grace and executed with fine mastery."
 Vecchietta also crafted a silver statue of St. Catherine of Siena at the time of the saint's canonization in 1461.
 This work disappeared after the siege of Siena in 1555.

 Works elsewhere

-Outside Siena, Vecchietta's chief work is a painting of the Assumption (1451) at the church in Pienza, created for the Piccolimino Pope Pius II.
+Outside Siena, Vecchietta's chief work is a painting of the Assumption (1451) at the church in Pienza, created for the Piccolomini Pope Pius II.
 The Uffizi in Florence, in addition to the bronze statue of Marianus brought from Siena, has a panel depicting the Madonna created by Vecchietta.

 Vecchietta died in Siena on 6 June 1480.